Acting as an importer

 - by message exchange, which is subject to authorisation and requires customer testing

-- online, which requires identification with a Katso ID issued by the Finnish Tax Administration
+- online, which requires identification with with a Suomi.fi ID

 - with a paper SAD form, which always requires that the form is presented to Customs together with the goods.